North River (Massachusetts Bay): Boating

 The North River is a popular river for kayakers as well as for small boats.
 There are several locations to load into the water.
 One at Bridge Street in Norwell, Union Street in Marshfield, Chittenden Lane in Norwell, Driftway Park in Scituate and upriver close towards the end of the North River in Hanover, there is a public boat launch off of Indian Head Drive.
 The North River ends in Hanover/Pembroke at Luddams Ford.
 The water upstream from the Luddams Ford dam is the Indian Head River.
 The North and South Rivers Watershed Association has a kayak guide and map explaining more about using the rivers.
 Tide is a major factor in determining timing of putting in and taking out.
 The North and South Rivers Watershed Association has an offset tide table for different locations along the river.
 Public parking is available at these locations.

+Observation and fishing cabin set into and above the North River in Norwell's Norris Reservation.

 History

 The North River was host to the Fox Hill Shipyard which produced vessels up to 390 tons.
 The Fox Hill Shipyard produced over 56 vessels between 1690–1869.
 The heaviest vessel that was created was the Hilo.
 The very first ship launched by the shipyard was the Orient, weighing 42 tons.
 The first two shipbuilders on the river were Nathaniel Church and John Palmer.

 Prior to the Portland Gale of 1898, the North River flowed south between Scituate's Humarock section and Marshfield, Massachusetts, joining the South River and entering the ocean several miles to the south of the current opening.
 The storm breached a thin strip of beach, which connected Scituate's Third and Fourth Cliffs, leaving Humarock an island.
 Eventually the old inlet has silted in, forcing the South River to flow north between Marshfield and Humarock, where it now joins the North River to enter the ocean between Third and Fourth Cliffs.
 Although Humarock is now connected by land to Marshfield, North of Rexhame Beach, there are no roads across the old inlet.
 As a result, Humarock is only accessible via the Marshfield Avenue and Julian Street bridges from Marshfield.
 The change to the course of the North River also increased the salinity of the large marsh area surrounding the current outlet, resulting in the loss of the valuable salt haying business.
 On the river itself, there were multiple landings throughout the towns for packet boats.
 Whites Ferry in Marshfield and Barry's Landing in Scituate were the first stops for the ships, then they would go down the North River to Hobart's Landing in Pembroke and the Wanton/Fox Hill Shipyards in Norwell, then eventually to the last stop on the river at Barstow's Bridge/Shipyard in Hanover.

 The North River was also host to Whites Ferry shipyard and Barstows Two Oaks shipyard from the 17th through the 19th century.